Seeds2B - Seeds Systems Development

 Seeds2B staff also helped write an October 2016 article in Agriculture.
 This presents "Determinants of the Use of Certified Seed Potato among Smallholder Farmers: The Case of Potato Growers in Central and Eastern Kenya".
 Distance to market, household food insecurity and asset endowment are the most important.

 Soybean could be an ideal crop for African smallholders.
 So far, few of them have benefited.
 Yields remain very low.
 The main reason is a lack of good tropical varieties.
 With partners, we're testing for better ones.
 Here's a background interview with a former member of our Kenyan team.
-The initial trial report in 2016 showed some promising candidates.
+Here are all the latest soybean trial reports.

 Seeds2B Africa 2015 Variety Catalogue